Wine & Gourmet Tour

 Day 7.
 Yenokavan-Alaverdi-Sanahin-Haghpat-Yerevan

 Breakfast at the hotel.
-After breakfast we’ll drive to the second largest industrial city of Armenia -Alaverdi.
-We’ll visit the Monasteries of Sanahin and Haghpat (both listed on the UNESCO World Heritage Site, both 10th-13th centuries).
+After breakfast we will drive to the second largest industrial city of Armenia -Alaverdi.
+We’ll visit the monasteries of Sanahin and Haghpat (both listed on the UNESCO World Heritage Site, both 10th-13th centuries).
 In a good weather, Haghpat Monastery offers a magnificent view of the mountain landscape.
-The Church of the Redeemer in Sanahin and The Church of the Holy Haghpat (10th century) are donated by Queen Khosrovanush, whose sons are depicted in the gable field of the eastern facade of these churches.
+The Church of the Redeemer in Sanahin and The Church of the Holy Haghpat (10th century) are donated by Queen Khosrovanush, whose sons are depicted in the gable field of the eastern facades of these churches.
 Architecturally impressive in both monasteries are the library rooms, which experienced a sad fate during the Mongol rule.
-We’ll admire the Tutewordu crucifix in Sanahin and the All Savior Crossstone in Haghpat.
+We’ll admire the Tutewordu crucifix in Sanahin and the All Savior Cross-stone in Haghpat.
 Uniquely beautiful is the bell tower in Haghpat, which stands on the highest point of the monastery complex.
 Lunch in the village of Haghpat in a small local restaurant.
 After lunch drive back to Yerevan.
-Oavernight in Yerevan.

 Day 8.
 Departure